Please visit our dedicated site

 The Center launched in early April 2013 with the first of a series of events in its year-long speaker series on the "Future of Human Rights."
-The series resumes in the fall of 2013 with speakers including Mahmood Mamdani, Professor of Government and Anthropology at Columbia University and Patrick Ball, Executive Director of the Human Rights Data Group, and Makau Mutua, Dean of the University at Buffalo Law School, where he is also a SUNY Distinguished Professor and the Floyd H. & Hilda L. Hurst Faculty Scholar.
+The series resumed in the fall of 2013 with speakers including Mahmood Mamdani, Professor of Government and Anthropology at Columbia University and Makau Mutua, Dean of the University at Buffalo Law School, where he is also a SUNY Distinguished Professor and the Floyd H. & Hilda L. Hurst Faculty Scholar.
 In the winter and spring of 2014, the series continued with James Anaya, United Nations Special Rapporteur on the Situation of Human Rights and Fundamental Freedoms of Indigenous Peoples and Professor of Human Rights Law and Policy at the University of Arizona College of Law, as well as Manfred Nowak, former U.N.
 Special Rapporteur on Torture and professor for International Law and Human Rights at the University of Vienna, Faculty of Law, among other distinguished guests.

 Upcoming events in the fall of 2014 include speakers from Amnesty International, Human Rights Watch, and Frontline Defenders.

 Our principal event this fall is an interdisciplinary and international conference on “Human Rights and the Environment: Interdisciplinary Approaches to Measuring Impact and Defining Advocacy Goals.”
 Funded by the Ford Foundation, this Conference is part of the Center's Human Rights Legal Education Project for the Americas.

 Click here for a full list of past events.